 The GLORIOUS Model D and the Logitech Signature M650 are mice designed for different usages.
 The GLORIOUS is a wired-only, ultra-light gaming mouse with very low click latency and a wide CPI range.
 Alternatively, the Logitech is a wireless office mouse that connects via Bluetooth or a USB receiver.
 It's smaller than the GLORIOUS.
 Like the GLORIOUS, the Logitech comes in two different size variants.
 That said, GLORIOUS also offers wireless versions of their mice, if you'd prefer a wireless mouse.

 The Logitech M650 has a matte black body with a gray strip between the left and right click buttons with a glossy sheen and a polka-dot pattern.
 The sides have a rubberized covering with an embossed dot pattern for extra grip.
 On the palm rest, it has a "Logi" logo placement.
+If you're interested in a mouse with a similar style that has RGB lighting zones and more of a gaming focus, check out the Keychron M3.

 Although the Logitech M650 is on the heavier side for a mouse, you won't feel fatigued from using it daily for productivity tasks or casual browsing.
 If you're intent on optimizing the weight of this mouse, you can use an AAA battery adapter that allows you to use lithium AAA batteries, which is how the Lowest Weight result was achieved during testing.